sethmlarson/mashpack/README.md

 A variable length integer is encoded on one or more bytes in the following format:
 Start with a "prefix" which the number of bits to offset into the first byte.
 A prefix of zero means to use the whole byte.
 A prefix of 3 means to use the least significant 5 bits.
 Of these bits there are N-1 data bits and 1 stop bit.
-At the end of each byte encoding a variable length integer there is either a 0 or 1.
-If the value is 1 then the integer is complete otherwise there is another byte to consume.
+If the value is 1 in the most significant bit (after accounting for prefix) then the integer is complete otherwise there is another byte to consume.
 All data is shifted by 7 bits and the next byte is added and processed similarly.

 Within this specification a variable-length integer is called a `varint(prefix)`.